giornogoldenwind/foss-donations/README.md

 throughout the list.
 As a fair warning, inserting my opinionated thoughts was a nonlinear fashion, so the ordering may not make any sense to outside readers.

+### Disclaimer
+I have not been sponsored to list any of these projects.
+If I use certain software or hardware listed here, then I will mention that fact when applicable and appropriate.
+I also use these with my own money, if price applies.

 ## Fundable
 These projects accept direct donations in some shape, fashion, or form.